YKhalitov/Data-Structure-Projects/README.md

 # Double Array Sequence
-My project that stores doubles in an array in a specified order.
+Stores doubles in an array in a specified order.

 # Unbounded Int
-My project that can store & perform basic calculations on an extremely large numbers.
+Stores & performs basic calculations on an extremely large numbers.
 Stored using nodes.

 # Queen Simulation